A1795066711/Graduate-Project/README.md

 # Graduate-Project

+## Ducuments

+### BiLSTM-CNN-CRF.PDF
+    The structure of the segmentation model

+### graph.svg
+    The final graph formed in NEO4J based on the data set

 ## Intro

   It's a project aiming to solve some not high accuracy problems in NLP area particularly in Entity-Relation Extraction.